Skip to main content

 In 2018 the ABC ran an article headlined ‘Essential oils quickly becoming nature’s gold for Australian farmers’.
 Lavender has become a significant crop for farmers, but it’s also this boom in interest in Australian essential oils that is fueling growth.
 There are farms all over the country now growing, harvesting and producing their own aromatic products, and many are also focusing on sustainable and renewable farming practices.

-So here’s what you need to know to get started in distilling: First you need to ask yourself these two questions: What size still do you want, and will you be making alcohol?
+So here’s what you need to know to get started in distilling: First you need to ask yourself these two questions: Will you be making alcohol?
+And what size still do you want?

 What are the Australian rules?